 Traditionally, it was the project manager who tracked the tasks for team members and made sure everyone was working on the right things.
 Project managers are drawn to their MS Project plans like moths to a flame and they can spend inordinate amounts of time making sure that their plans match reality.

 The Scrum Master is definitely not the project manager for the team.
 Many organizations put their project managers into the role of Scrum Master; stop it!
 Most project managers lack the skills needed to be effective as Scrum Masters and as a result, they don't do it well.
-Sure they are great at keeping an eye on the tasks in Jira (or TFS, VersionOne or some other tool) because that is what they always have done.
+And when they do, they tend to be focused on task management or adminstrative work like keeping the Jira Board up to date.
+Sure those former project managers are great at keeping an eye on the tasks in Jira (or TFS, VersionOne or some other tool) because that is what they always have done.
 And that is part of the problem - they don't see being a Scrum Master as anything different than what they have always done.

 Scrum Masters Should Be Much More